Advertisement

 Consider caffeine sensitivity

-The evidence on caffeine’s effects on fibromyalgia is mixed.
-Some studies have suggested that drinking too much coffee can increase the severity of muscle pain.
-Others have reported that caffeine may help with fibro pain when paired with opioid medications.
+The evidence on caffeine’s effects on fibromyalgia is mixed, but some studies suggest that drinking coffee in excess can increase muscle pain.

 Choose fruits and veggies over sugary snacks

-Cutting back on sugary desserts, candy, fructose-sweetened beverages, and simple carbs (such as refined pasta and bread), is a good move for overall health.
-In particular, it can help you sidestep hypoglycemia, which is the fatigue-inducing dip in blood sugar that can come from overindulging in foods with a high glycemic index.
-Some studies suggest that people with fibromyalgia may have an impaired ability to produce the hormones necessary to keep blood sugar levels stable.
+Cutting back on sugary desserts, candy, fructose-sweetened beverages, and simple carbs (such as refined pasta and bread) is a good move for overall health.
+Among other benefits, it can help you avoid hypoglycemia, a condition that occurs when blood sugar drops below the normal range.
+Some studies suggest that people with fibromyalgia may have an increased tolerance to insulin, resulting in unstable blood sugar.
 For this reason, avoiding hypoglycemia important for patients with fibromyalgia.

 In place of refined grain products and sweets, try to include more colorful vegetables on your plate.
-While vegetables cannot on their own reduce blood sugar, most are full of fiber, which helps you feel fuller, longer than sugary snacks.
-This may help improve your body’s regulation of blood sugar levels.
+While vegetables can’t reduce blood sugar on their own, most are full of fiber.
+Fiber helps you feel fuller, longer than sugary snacks.
+This may help improve how your body manages blood sugar.

 Watch for foods that upset your gut